Pseudoarchaeology: Inclusive attitudes

+Historical pseudoarchaeology

+During the mid-2nd century, those exposed by Lucian's sarcastic essay "Alexander the false prophet" prepared an archaeological "find" in Chalcedon to prepare a public for the supposed oracle they planned to establish at Abonoteichus in Paphlagonia (Pearse, 2001):

+At Glastonbury Abbey in 1291, at a time when King Edward I desired to emphasize his "Englishness", an alleged discovery was made: the supposed coffin of King Arthur, identified helpfully with an inscribed plaque.
+Arthur was reinterred at Glastonbury with a magnificent ceremonial attended by the king and queen.

 Nationalist motivations

 Pseudoarchaeology can be motivated by nationalism (cf. Nazi archaeology, using cultural superiority of the ancient Aryan race as a basic assumption to establish the Germanic people as the descendants of the original Aryan 'master race') or a desire to prove a particular religious (cf. intelligent design), pseudohistorical, political, or anthropological theory.
-In many cases, an a priori conclusion is established, and fieldwork is undertaken explicitly to corroborate the theory in detail.
-According to archaeologist John Hoopes, writing in the magazine of the Society for American Archaeology, "Pseudoarchaeology actively promotes myths that are routinely used in the service of white supremacy, racialized nationalism, colonialism, and the dispossession and oppression of indigenous peoples."
+In many cases, an a priori conclusion is established, and fieldwork is performed explicitly to corroborate the theory in detail.
+According to archaeologist John Hoopes, writing for the magazine of the Society for American Archaeology, "Pseudoarchaeology actively promotes myths that are routinely used in the service of white supremacy, racialized nationalism, colonialism, and the dispossession and oppression of indigenous peoples."

-Archaeologists distinguish their research from pseudoarchaeology by pointing to differences in research methodology, including recursive methods, falsifiable theories, peer review, and a generally systematic approach to collecting data.
-Though there is overwhelming evidence of cultural connections informing folk traditions about the past, objective analysis of folk archaeology—in anthropological terms of their cultural contexts and the cultural needs they respond to—have been comparatively few.
-However, in this vein, Robert Silverberg located the Mormon's use of Mound Builder culture within a larger cultural nexus and the voyage of Madoc and "Welsh Indians" was set in its changing and evolving sociohistorical contexts by Gwyn Williams.
+Archaeologists distinguish their research from pseudoarchaeology by indicating differences of research methods, including recursive methods, falsifiable theories, peer review, and a generally systematic approach to collecting data.
+Though there is overwhelming evidence of cultural associations informing folk traditions about the past, objective analysis of folk archaeology—in anthropological terms of their cultural contexts and the cultural desires to which they respond—have been comparatively few.
+However, in this vein, Robert Silverberg located the Mormons' use of Mound Builder culture within a larger cultural nexus and the voyage of Madoc and "Welsh Indians" was set in its changing and evolving sociohistorical contexts by Gwyn Williams.

-Religious motivations

-Religiously motivated pseudoarchaeological theories include the young earth theory of some Judeo-Christian fundamentalists.
-They argue that the Earth is 4,000–10,000 years old, with figures varying, depending on the source.
-Some Hindu pseudoarchaeologists believe that the Homo sapiens species is much older than the 200,000 years it is generally believed to have existed.
-Archaeologist John R. Cole refers to such beliefs as "cult archaeology" and believes them to be pseudoarchaeological.
-He went on to say that this "pseudoarchaeology" had "many of the attributes, causes, and effects of religion".

-A more specific example of religious pseudoarcheology is the claim of Ron Wyatt to have discovered Noah's ark, the graves of Noah and his wife, the location of Sodom and Gomorrah, the Tower of Babel, and numerous other important sites.
-However, he has not presented evidence sufficient to impress Bible scholars, scientists, and historians.
-Answers in Genesis propagates many pseudoscientific notions as part of its creationist ministry.